-Scoliosis pain relief falls into two categories: acute and chronic.
+Scoliosis pain falls into two categories: acute and chronic.
 In periods of acute flare-up the emphasis is on resting the spine and getting comfortable lying down - because getting a good night's sleep is the most difficult of missions.
 In the chronic stage the treatment is more pro-active and intensive where you are looking to strengthen and straighten the spine.

 Spinal scoliosis isn't at all scary when you understand it.
 What's also illuminating is how hard you can push a scoliotic spine to 'undo' its curvature.
 Although you never get the spine completely straight, it will feel looser and less painful from the benefit of mobilisation.